 As a BRC focused on mental health research we recognise that the current situation is causing significant worry and anxiety throughout the population.
 We are collaborating with colleagues across the University of Oxford and Oxford Health NHS Foundation Trust to make resources available to support people during this difficult time.Professor John Geddes, Director, NIHR Oxford Health BRC.

 - Free online mindfulness sessions and podcasts provided by the Oxford Mindfulness Centre.

 - Advice on supporting children and young people with worries and anxiety provided by Emerging Minds.

 - Guidance for older adults and their families provided by OxDARE

 - NHS resources and advice from clinicians at Oxford Health NHS Foundation trust

 - Resources from Every Mind Matters

 The University of Oxford is at the forefront of research into developing a vaccine for the coronavirus and unprecedented speed, scope and ambition is required.
-You can find out more about the research here or make a donation in support of this work here.

 The NIHR has published a Q&A on the impact of COVID-19 on research which is being updated as the situation develops.